 What I Believe

 I have always felt that the Buyer does not receive the kind of service they deserve.
-Before the change in the Law of Agency made the distinction between seller's agent and buyer's agent more clearly defined, the Buyer suffered.
-In the past, everyone worked under a specified listing contract for the Seller and the operative implication to the consumer was "Buyer Beware".
-Any information a Buyer would divulge to the sales agent they were working with that could benefit the Seller could (and would) be used against the Buyer to garner the maximum advantage for the Seller.
+Before the change in the Law of Agency made the distinction between Seller's Agent and Buyer's Agent more clearly defined, the Buyer suffered.
+In the past, everyone worked under a specified listing contract for the Seller and the operative caveat to the consumer was "Buyer Beware".
+Any information a Buyer would divulge to the Seller's Sub-Agent they were working with that could benefit the Seller could (and would) be used to maximum advantage for the Seller.
 Let me ask you a question.
 How do you begin your search for that perfect property you’re dreaming of?

-• Do you surf the Net going from one broker’s website to another looking to see what properties they’re marketing?
+• Do you surf the Internet going from one local broker’s website to another looking to see what properties they’re marketing and admiring all those touched up photos?

 --- Of course you do.

-The reason why I made the commitment to work as an Exclusive Buyer’s Agent is that I do not believe real estate agents can do a good and responsible job of representing the buyer unless committed 100% to that focus -- 100% of the time.
+The reason why I made the commitment to work as a True Exclusive Buyer’s Agent is that I do not believe real estate agents can do a good and responsible job of representing the buyer unless committed 100% to that focus -- 100% of the time.
 As an Exclusive Buyer’s Agent for real estate on Martha's Vineyard, I am able to give you the attention you deserve without reservation or any confusion as to my loyalty.
 I am not conflicted in any way.
-I am paid for my services out of the proceeds of the transaction and because I work to obtain the best terms and lowest price for my clients, my fee is affected proportionately.
-However, my reward for doing a good job is that my clients do not hesitate to recommend me to their friends and others who want the Martha's Vineyard experience, and that is how I grow my business.
+I am paid for my service to you out of the proceeds of the transaction.
+I keep my overhead low so I can keep my focus on negotiating the lowest price for my Buyer Clients.
+My reward for doing a good job is that my clients do not hesitate to recommend me to their friends and others who want the Martha's Vineyard experience.
+This is how I grow my business.

 Who I Am: A Short Auto-Biography

 I was born and raised in northern Westchester County, just 35 miles north of New York City.
 My mother was a teacher; she taught music, French and English.
-My father was an Art Director for House & Garden magazine.
+My father was the Art Director for House & Garden magazine.
 In college I majored in advertising art and design.
-I spent four years in the military with the United States Air Force and I am a Veteran having served in the Viet Nam war.
+I spent four years in the military with the United States Air Force and I am a Viet Nam Veteran.
 I was stationed in DaNang, South Viet Nam from 1969 to 1970.
-After my discharge from the military, I worked for a number of years as a textile print designer and then transitioned into a career in women's apparel, based in New York City.
+After my discharge from the military, I worked for a number of years as a textile print designer and then transitioned into a career in women's ready-to-wear, based in New York City.
 I was responsible for merchandising, marketing, sales management and startups for leading manufacturers in the women's fashion industry.

-My first introduction to Martha's Vineyard Island was in 1967 when my family purchased a home here and became seasonal residents.
+My first introduction to Martha's Vineyard Island came in 1967 when my family purchased a sizeable property on the North Shore and became seasonal residents.
 I immediately realized what a very special place this is.
 During my career in New York I worked long hours and traveled quite a bit.
-Martha's Vineyard had made such an imprint in my mind and soul that I spent every minute of my limited vacation time on Martha's Vineyard and always left the Island with an ache in my heart, because I could not spend more time here.
+Martha's Vineyard had made such a deep imprint on my soul that I spent every minute of my limited vacation time on Martha's Vineyard and always left the Island with an ache in my heart, because the time was never enough.
 Like many people during the "me generation" 80's who were my age, I finally decided there was more to the riches of life than a 60 to 70 hour work week could provide, so I decided to follow my heart.

 Peter and his first Bluefish 2004